tytydraco/yessleep/out/Im_being_terrorized_by_my_housekeeper_something_is_deeply_wrong_with_her.md

 “Gertrude!”
 I squealed.
 “This is inappropriate.”

-She began to grind, twirl, and thrash like an exotic dancer on a four-day meth binge.
+She began to grind, whirl, and thrash like an exotic dancer on a four-day meth binge.
 My eyes bulged in horror, knowing I’d never be the same man again.

 I nudged Becca, but she was out cold.